-97. (1) Subject to any other Act in which express provision is made to the contrary, in any civil or criminal proceeding, or in any inquiry or examination in any Court or before any person acting judicially, every witness other than-
+97. (1)Subject to any other Act in which express provision is made to the contrary, in any civil or criminal proceeding, or in any inquiry or examination in any court or before any person acting judicially, every witness other than - s.
+96 shall give evidence on oath.

-- (a) a witness the evidence of whom may be received pursuant to this Act though not given on oath; - (b) a witness called for the purpose only of producing a document, where there is another witness called or to be called who can identify the document; - (c) counsel giving evidence of the terms of a compromise reached between the parties to litigation in which he acted for one of those parties; and - (d) a Judge, or counsel, giving evidence by way of explanation of a case in which he acted as such, shall give evidence on oath.
+- a witness the evidence of whom may be received (a) pursuant to this Act though not given on oath; - (b) a witness called for the purpose only of producing a document, where there is another witness called or to be called who can identify the document;

+- (c) counsel giving evidence of the terms of a compromise reached between the parties to litigation in which he acted for one of those parties; and - (d) a judge, or counsel, giving evidence by way of explanation of a case in which he acted as such,